enthusiasticgeek/Ronchigram-k--1-/README.md

 1. Camera Preview for Live Video Feed (with provision for **Zoom In, Zoom Out, AutoFocus, Save Pic (Snapshot)**).
 Quality depends camera and Handset hardware.
 2. Offset range improved **+7 " to -7 "**

+**Note: One would have to build their own keystore for this project.
+Openssl used to generate keystore for this project.**

 ![alt text](https://github.com/enthusiasticgeek/Ronchigram-k--1-/blob/master/ronchigram_screenshot0.png "Ronchigram")